cleo/connector-batchapi/README.md

 Whenever an `${expression}` appears with other text or tokens, it is converted into a string.
 If an `${expression}` appears all by itself in a value as a _singleton_, in some cases it is necessary to make sure it is rendered as a scalar of a specific type.
 This can be achieved by appending `:int`, `:boolean` or `:string` to force the appropriate interpretation.

+Note that there are places in the Harmony API where `true` or `false` is a boolean, while in other places it must be quoted as a string `"true"` or `"false"` (because the property in question may take other possible values, so it is modeled in the API as a String).
+Use `:boolean` whenever the property is a true boolean&mdash;otherwise it will be evaluated as a string.

 #### Manipulating tree structure